 Dive deeper in the Featured Lesson on Fisheries Management & You to explore an angler’s role in management including being mindful of the spread of exotic invasive species.
 Whether unintended or purposeful introduction, exotics can cause complications for natural resource management.
 Learn more of the silver “jumping” carp in our Species Profile and reflect on lessons learned with exotics in Angling for a Laugh.

-The Department of Education gives us an update on the 2009 revised academic standards in science in our School Spotlight and there are grants and new materials listed in our Updates.
+The Department of Education gives us an update on the 2009 revised academic standards in science in our School Spotlight.
 Piers and Places talks about fishing in the forest, Superior National Forest that is, while the Book Reviews also include topics on exotics.